slateci/slateci.github.io/_docs/cluster/hardware.md

-SLATE can operate with various configurations, from a single virtual machine to large clusters.
-Below are known configurations that the SLATE project has tested and validated for a SLATE cluster node.
+SLATE is able to operate using a number of configurations, from the virtual machines used in SLATElite to large clusters with varied hardware specifications.
+The hardware configurations listed below have been tested and shown to operate either stable SLATE clusters or manage the operation of SLATE:

+### Cluster Hardware

 <style>
 th {text-align: center; vertical-align: bottom;}